keithalewis/papers/capm/epst.md

 The one period model also specifies a probability measure $P$ on the space of outcomes, but in general $E[X]$ under this measure is not a scalar multiple of $x$.
-As we've just seen, that would lead to models where all porfolios have the same expected realized return.
+As we've just seen, that would lead to models where all portfolios have the same expected realized return.

 ## Efficient Portfolios